 Covering Campaigns, Candidates, and Everything in Between.
 Todd loves to follow races, issues, and campaigns, and when he isn’t following politics, he’s writing about them.
 He contributes to publications like the New York Times, the Washington Post, and the Atlantic Monthly, where he is a contributing editor.
 In 2009, Todd co-authored the definitive election analysis book How Barack Obama Won.
 His second book, The Stranger: Barack Obama in the White House, was released in 2014.

 Before joining NBC News, Todd was the editor-in-chief of National Journal’s The Hotline, Washington’s premier daily briefing on American politics.
 In his 15 years working at the Hotline or one of its affiliates, Todd became one of Washington’s foremost experts on political campaigns of all levels.
 He helped to grow the publication from a single daily political exposition into an elite paper at the epicenter of politics.

 Political Analysis.
-Chuck Todd offers a comprehensive picture of the political landscape.
-He interprets the latest issues facing the country, offers his perspective on the Trump administration, and looks at the media’s role in and relationship with Washington.
-A seasoned journalist and TV veteran, his balanced scrutiny of politicians and current events gives audiences an entertaining and edifying experience they won’t soon forget.
+Chuck Todd offers a comprehensive picture of the everchanging political landscape.
+He interprets the most pressing issues facing the country today and offers his insight and analysis into Washington politics and the current administration.
+A seasoned journalist and TV veteran, his unparalleled perspective on the media’s relationship with Washington and balanced scrutiny of politicians and current events gives audiences an entertaining and edifying experience they won’t soon forget.

 Click one of these resources below for another way to find more speaker ideas for your audience.